Obituary of Neil Rowat

 Neil played baseball and later coached a women’s team.
 He coached boy’s hockey and had a love for community.
 He worked hard on his family home.
 Building his house, clearing land, planting, weeding and harvesting his market gardens.
 In the spring you could find him in his sugar bush stringing line, tapping trees and boiling sap for long hours.
 It was one of the saddest things when he could no longer do this.

-There will be no visitation or services at this time.
-A Celebration of Life will be announced at a later date.
+A Memorial Service will be held at the Royal Canadian Legion Branch 374 (1534 10th Side Rd, Richards Landing) on Tuesday, May 10, 2022 at 11:00 a.m.
+Reception to follow.
 Memorial donations to the Royal Canadian Legion Branch 374, Matthews Memorial Hospital Association or the charity of your choice would be appreciated.
 Arrangements entrusted to Northwood Funeral Home Cremation and Reception Centre (942 Great Northern Rd, 705-945-7758).